qibebt-bioinfo/microbiomenetwork/README.md

 a.
 Compile
 ```
- g++ main.cpp -o Kruskal -std=c++11
+ g++ main.cpp -o Kruskal -std=c++11 -fopenmp
 ```
 b.
 Run
 ```
+python graph-query.py query.out query.graph
+Kruskal query.graph query.mst
+python3 mst-habitat.py mst.habitat.graph
- Kruskal query.out mst.result
+Kruskal mst.habitat.graph mst.result
 ```
-in which "query.out" is the search results from MSE, "mst.result" is the Minimum-cost Spanning Tree result.
+in which "query.out" is the search results from MSE; "query.graph" is the search-based microbiome network, of which every line shows the start and end node of an edge with its length (similarity of the pair of samples); "query.mst" is the first level MST on "sample resolution"; "mst.habitat.graph" is the habitat-based network G’ (equation 2), in which each node represents one habitat and distance between two habitats is the average distance of all edges that linked the two habitats in the MST; "mst.result" is the second MST on “habitat resolution”.

+## About the `Figure` folder
+This folder includes all the data necessary for generating the Figures.